junichi11/netbeans-github-issues-plugin/README.md

 5. Click Connect button (If you can't connect a repository, please try to check input values)
 6. Click OK button

+## Default queries

+1. Open
+2. Assigned to me
+3. Created by me

+If you want to disable these queries, Please uncheck them on the Options panel.(Tools > Options > Team > GitHub Issues)

 ## Resources

 - [egit-github](https://github.com/eclipse/egit-github)